 Doing some weight training targeting your upper body can prove to be very helpful.
 While this will not make you lose fat on the stomach, it will increase your upper body muscle mass.
 It will make you look more proportional (cycling only targets your legs), and it can make your belly look flatter too.

 Complimentary training doesn’t mean that you need to spend hours in the gym.
 In fact, you don’t even need to hit the gym at all.
 Body weight exercises work perfectly.
 Pull-ups, push-ups and dips work your arms and shoulders and can be done almost anywhere.
 Do them twice a week and just after 3 months you will be surprised and impressed.
-You could start by trying an online Pilates Class.

 Stretching And Cycling